openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The client can request issuance of multiple Credentials of certain types and formats at the same time.

 When using the Batch Credential Endpoint, a Credential Request included in a Batch Credential Request and a Credential Response included in a Batch Credential Response is used in the same manner as for the Credential Endpoint.
+The same applies to a deferred Credential Response.

 ## Batch Credential Request {#credential_batch_request}